 The park does seem to be rebounding from the COVID-19 economic downturn.
 In September 2021, park officials reported there were more than 870,000 recreational visits.
-That’s a 4 percent increase from September 2020 and a 26 percent increase from September 2019.
-So far this year, there have been 4.4 million visitors, the earliest the park has surpassed the 4 million mark in any year.
+That was a 4 percent increase from September 2020 and a 26 percent increase from September 2019.
+During the first nine months of 2021, there had been 4.4 million visitors, the earliest the park has surpassed the 4 million mark in any year.

 We can’t stay long as there is a lot ahead on our itinerary today.

 So, we exit the park and head south on Highway 20, the longest road in the country that we highlighted during our Iowa visit on Day 45 of our virtual trip.
 We’re only on Route 20 for a few minutes when we leave Montana and enter Idaho.

 Idaho has 80 mountain ranges, giving it a mean elevation of 5,000 feet, the 6th highest among states.
 Its high point is 12,662 feet and its low point is 710 feet.
 Nothing even approaching sea level here.

 The region became part of the United States with the signing of the Oregon Treaty of 1846, which ended the joint occupation of the Oregon Territory by the United States and the United Kingdom since 1818.
 The treaty also established the border between the United States and Canada at the 49th parallel west of the Rocky Mountains

 The U.S. Forest Service manages 38 percent of Idaho’s land, the most of any state.
 In 2017, the forest service and Idaho reached 10 agreements for logging and restoration that proponents say will create jobs and reduce the severity of wildfires.